Knowledge Building at SCCDSB:

 To build reciprocal relationships with the First Nations, Métis, and Inuit communities based on trust, mutual respect, and sharing that will support and nurture the growing success of First Nations, Métis, and Inuit students and all students as we serve as partners in the learning environments across St. Clair Catholic District School Board.

-Indigenous Education Across SCCDSB
+Indigenous Education in Action Across SCCDSB

 Indigenous Education Information Brochure